apollographql/apollo/docs/source/resources/graphql-glossary.md

 <h2 id="schema-versioning">Schema versioning</h2>

 Refers to the need to evolve a schema over time.
 As a schema evolves, there is a potential for introducing breaking changes to clients.
 The Apollo CLI assists schema evolution by validating schema changes and checking for breaking changes using Apollo Engine.
-Read more in the [versioning guide](https://www.apollographql.com/docs/guides/versioning.html).
+Read more in our article about [schema change validation](https://www.apollographql.com/docs/platform/schema-validation#versioning).

 <h2 id="schema-stitching">Schema stitching</h2>